Vietnam railways – HCMC to Da Nang, Vietnam

 Mira Flores, Peru – cliff side pad!

-When I bought my Volaris AYCF pass, the first thing I noticed was that I could get to Lima, Peru for under $100 USD.
-That is exactly why I went twice in the first six months of buying the pass!
+When I bought my Volaris AYCF pass, the very first thing I noticed was that I could get to Lima for under $100.

-The second time was a charm, I found an amazing Airbnb with a cliff side ocean view in Mira Flores which was incredible.
-These were my morning view for less than $20 a night or $480 a month on a long-term stay!
+I found an incredible Airbnb with a cliffside ocean view in Miraflores, and it was everything.
+These were my daily views for less than $20 a night—or about $480 a month on a long-term stay, which feels borderline illegal in a good way.

 The historic area of Lima is amazing!

-I have been going to Mexico since my teens, and my favorite place in the country always changes.
+I’ve been traveling to Mexico since my teens, and somehow my favorite place here is always changing.

 Your trip overview – Airbnb